dendersen/RevueAVAssistant/README.md

 This concludes the documentation of RAVA!
 QLab is an entirely different beast which takes quite a lot of time to set up and learn, so having familiarized yourself with RAVA before starting out with QLab is definitely a good thing.

-Also, if you have any suggestions or improvements for RAVA, again, feel free to contact me.
+If you have any suggestions or improvements for RAVA, again, feel free to contact me.
+Also make sure to give this repository a star if you enjoyed it!